unixpickle/cubezapp/assets/scripts/view/app/times_list/testing.md

  * Perform the above 4 steps again, but instead of deleting the solve, add a penalty to it.
  * Make sure that the comment was added correctly to the solve.

+# Testing lazy loading

+The times list (actually, it's backing LazySolves) loads a fixed number of solves at a time.
+It is important to make sure that these chunks of solves are loaded properly.
+In particular, it is important to be sure that the chunks do not overlap and that there are no gaps in between them.
+It is also important to make sure the chunks respond properly when solves within them are modified, deleted, or added.

+Before testing this, it would be nice to setup the data to be something systematic and easy to navigate.
+See [Creating many solves](#creating-many-solves) for more info on how to do this.

+# Creating many solves

+For many tests, it will be nice to have a bunch of solves which are ordered in a systematic way.
+Here is a procedure by which to create such solves:

+ * First, create a new puzzle and go to it.
+ * In the javascript console, enter the following code: `for (var i = 0; i < 1000; ++i) {window.app.store.addSolve({date: new Date().getTime(), dnf: false, memo: 0, notes: '', plus2: false, time: i*10, scramble: null, scrambler: 'None', scrambleType: null});}`